-This article will provide insights into the essential topics to cover your core essential security awareness training topics and training program for 2024, along with practical strategies for promptly initiating the education of your staff in these crucial areas.
+This article provides insights into essential topics for your core security awareness training program for 2024.
+It also offers practical strategies for promptly educating your staff in these crucial areas.

 Table of Contents